 \end{enumerate}

-We focus mainly on the maximal order Pfaffians, as in the non-maximal case, it is not always true that the defining ideal of Rees algebra is generated by quadrics, a property which is essential for the study of Koszulness of Rees algebra.
+We mainly focus on the maximal order Pfaffians, as in the non-maximal case, the defining ideals of Rees algebras are not necessarily generated by quadrics, a property essential for studying the Koszulness of Rees algebras.

 The reader may be familiar with some of the observations made in this article.
-However, in order to maintain the study self-contained, we reproduce some arguments and independently establish the results.
+However, to maintain the study self-contained, we reproduce some arguments and independently establish the results.
 All the computations in this article are done using Macaulay2 (\cite{M2}).